Best Places For Muck Diving

 Cabilao in Bohol has a slope and plateau full of stargazers, crocodile snake-eels, scorpionfish, and Cabilao's holy trinity (pygmy seahorses, ghost pipefish, and sea moths).
 In Moalboal, Pescador Island's night dive displays scurrying crabs, tons of nudibranchs, cuttlefish, and eels.

 Puerto Galera is a renowned muck area, with Hairy Frogfish, Thorny Seahorses, flying gurnards, sea moths, nudibranchs, bobbitt worms, Mimic Octopus, and Wonderpus.
-Go night diving to see the mollusks hunt for prey.
+Go night diving to see the molluscs hunt for prey.

 Hairy Frogfish, Philippines - Courtesy of Seadoors liveaboard